froggyos/froggyos.github.io/versions/1.17/README.md

 ## Color Palette Conventions
 There are no set colors that you must have, but these are the color conventions.
+You can create color palettes using the [color palette creator](https://froggyos.xyz/color-palette-creator).
 * `00` - black
 * `01` - blue
 * `02` - green